leafo/pgmoon/README.md

 you can send multiple queries at once by separating them with a `;`.
 The number of queries executed is returned as a second return value after the result object.
 When more than one query is executed then the result object changes slightly.
-It becomes a array table holding all the individual results:
+It becomes an array table holding all the individual results:

 ```lua
 local res, num_queries = pg:query([[